EvaDreamless/Pancakeswap-Sniper-Bot/README.md

 # Pancakeswap-Sniper-Bot
-A free sniper bot built to work with PancakeSwap: Router V2
+A free sniper bot built to work with Pancakeswap.
+Honeypot/rug checker built in.
+Bot allows you to compete with other trading bots when buying a token on PancakeSwap.
+Its faster than traditional bots because it watches the txpool/mempool where transactions are still "pending" on the BSC network.
+It will watch for when liquidity is added as a pending transaction and immediately submit your order, so that hopefully you get in right after liquidity is added and before everyone else.
 # How to use:
 _____________